microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 It seems like the logical tree provides modular way to add tuning/optimization allowing incremental delivery of target optimizations, though that comes at the cost of possibly needing more optimizations to reach a good baseline performance.

-The Path B-Tree provides a elegant and simple approach, but it complicates moves somewhat, doesn't handle very deep trees particularly well, and is impractical to optimize for specific access patterns, like breadth first traversals of sequences of large subtrees.
+The Path B-Tree provides a elegant and simple approach, but it complicates moves somewhat, and is more limited in how it can be optimized for specific access patterns, like breadth first traversals of sequences of large subtrees.

-While both approaches could permit optimized formats for the leaf subtrees, this fits more naturally into the logical tree, which can do this for non-leaf subtrees as well.
+Both approaches could permit optimized formats for the leaf subtrees, but this work generalizes to non leaf subtrees the logical node tree.

 The Logical Node Tree is optimized for child access and can be tuned for which children can be accesses quickly (via inlining and indirection heuristics).
 The Path B-Tree excels in order at depth first traversals offering almost optimal possible performance for this case.